jobezking/SetupLinuxOnChromeOS/README.md

-# Edit and run fullsetup.sh from an account with sudo privileges.
+# Edit and run fullsetup.sh.